javaveryhot/sockergroda/README.md

 # Sockergroda
 A free tool that lets you share free-text that is encrypted into a key, which can be decrypted by the recipient with a password

-For the server-side code, it's currently only existing [here](https://repl.it/@sockergrodaapi/api).

 The client-side is written in Java and the server-side is written in Python.

 # Installation